Nilay27/crypto_baskets/README.md

 A decentralized database to store user-data i.e their public address and corresponding basket subscribed.
 A Microservice which will notify the user of investment due date and take approval from the user to trigger the contract on regular intervals to perform systematic payment.

-*Note* - The expectation is for you to write the tests to validate the contracts follow the specs.
-Once you understand whats asked of the contracts, you will realize thats its not that hard to get a basic working version.
-Tests will take a little more work though.
-You can take a look at the pet park assignment tests for some inspiration and use [this](https://hardhat.org/tutorial/testing-contracts.html) for reference

 # Installation
 -  Clone this Repo: